-B-1 Pr B-1 Preliminary Steps (3) Correspondence between consultants and the contractor.
+B-1 Preliminary Steps WP Reference (3) Correspondence between consultants and the contractor.
 (4) Travel vouchers and trip reports.
 (5) Any other documents, which provide evidence of the nature and scope of the services furnished and the reasonableness of the amounts, charged.
 (6) Advise the contractor that we will require access to vendor listings and IRS Forms 1099-Misc.
-(7) Request any data, reports, or listings supplied to CPAs, the SEC, or others of sensitive consultant costs.
-(MAAR 4) c.
+(7) Request any data, reports, or listings supplied to CPAs, the SEC, or others of sensitive consultant costs. c.
 Issue a notification letter to the contractor regarding the audit in accordance with CAM 4-302.3. d.
-During the entrance conference, or other appropriate meeting, make inquiries of contractor management regarding knowledge of any fraud or suspected fraud affecting the fiscal years' incurred cost under audit, managements awareness of allegations of fraud or suspected fraud affecting the incurred cost audit(s), and management's understanding about the risks of fraud relevant to the incurred costs under audit.
-Note: This discussion and any data submitted should be documented in the working papers.
+During the entrance conference, or other appropriate meeting, make specific inquiries of contractor management and other appropriate parties regarding the following: 1) Their knowledge of any actual, suspected, or alleged fraud or noncompliance with laws and regulations affecting the period of time corresponding to the subject matter under audit (AT-C 205.33) 2) If any specialists (internal or external) were used in the preparation of the subject matter.
+If yes, have the contractor explain how the specialists were used in the preparation of the subject matter.
+(AT-C 205.16) 3) Whether any investigations or legal proceedings, that are significant to the engagement objectives, have been initiated or are in process with respect to the period of time corresponding to the subject matter.
+(GAGAS 7.14) 4) Other audits and studies performed by other than DCAA that relate to the subject matter under audit.
+If yes, have the contractor explain the audits and studies performed, any related findings or recommendations, and any contractor corrective actions taken.
+(GAGAS 7.13) Note: Specifically document in the working papers; the inquiries and the corresponding responses as well as how the responses affect the performance of the engagement.

-1 Pr reliminary Steps WP Reference e.
+1 P reliminary Steps WP Reference e.
 Based on the team's understanding of the criteria, subject matter, and the contractor and its environment, hold a planning meeting with the audit team (at a minimum, Supervisor and Auditor) to discuss and identify potential noncompliances, due to error or fraud, that could materially affect the subject matter.
 The discussion should include: relevant prior audit experience (e.g., questioned cost, relevant reported estimating or accounting system deficiencies), relevant aspects of the contractor and its environment, risk of material noncompliance due to fraud (e.g., the extent of incentives, pressures and opportunities to commit and conceal fraud, and the propensity to rationalize misstatements), other known risk factors, the audit team's understanding of relevant internal controls, inquiries to the contractor regarding its fraud management plans and controls.
 Document fraud risk factor/indicators (see - Sources of Fraud Risk Factors below) that are present and could materially affect the subject matter.
 If fraud risk factors are present, document specific audit procedures designed to address the increased risk of material noncompliance due to fraud.
 Communication among audit team members about the risk of material misstatement due to error or fraud should continue as needed throughout the audit.
 Sources of Fraud Indicators: Fraud Detection Resources for Auditors (Fraud Detection Resources) GAGAS Appendix Section A.10 - Examples of Indicators of Fraud Risk (http://gao.gov/products/GAO-12-331G) (To access the Sources of Fraud Indicators, copy and paste the web address shown above into the address block in a web browser (Firefox, Edge, etc.)).